 How do I take an Essential Content course?

-- You can view a recorded webinar on our continuing education portal with an Essential Content learning activity to be released in March.
+- You can view the recorded webinar on our continuing education portal with an Essential Content learning activity.
 The recorded webinar will provide one Lamaze contact hour and is priced at $20 USD.

 - Keep an eye out for additional continuing education offerings shared in Lamaze communications over the next three years for you to select from.

 You only need to complete one of the qualifying mandatory learning activities on the Essential Content, although you may choose to do more than one to meet your required contact hour credits for recertification.